DarthXibalba/Cooking-Recipes/Pasta/CreamyMac&Cheese.md

 1. Cook your macaroni noodles following the instructions on the package.
 Enhance the water with chicken bouillon for added flavor.
 1. In a spacious sauce pot, melt butter on low heat, and gradually pour in the heavy cream.
 Whisk the mixture smoothly.
 1. Gradually incorporate approximately **50%** of your shredded cheeses until well blended.
 Introduce cream cheese last, allowing the cheese to melt and simmer on low heat.
-1. Season cheese sauce with salt, chicken bouillon, onion powder, ground mustard, white pepper and adobo.
+1. Taste the cheese sauce and if needed, season cheese sauce with salt, onion powder, ground mustard, white pepper and adobo.
 Taste to perfection.
 Cheese sauce should look wet & creamy.
 1. Begin ladeling the cheese sauce over the cooked elbow noodles and set **25%** cheese sauce aside to be used for coating the 2 layers.
 1. Toss in the small extra chunks of cheese.
 Aim for a creamy, wet mixture that produces a satisfying sound when mixed.
 1. Grab a 13x9 baking dish, remember we are making two layers, and start the first layer with half of your noodles, & layer with a coating of cheese sauce and shredded cheese.